Canada: Merger Control

 Even where the size of parties threshold is exceeded, the pre-merger notification provisions will not apply to a proposed transaction unless the size of transaction threshold is exceeded.
-This threshold includes a requirement that assets in Canada or annual gross revenues from sales in or from Canada exceed C$80 million, the 2013 threshold.
+This threshold includes a requirement that assets in Canada or annual gross revenues from sales in or from Canada exceed C$82 million, the 2014 threshold (effective from 25 January 2014 or thereabouts).
 (The size of transaction threshold is indexed to the Canadian gross domestic product and revisions to such threshold are published annually.)

-Pre-merger notification is required in respect of a proposed acquisition of any of the assets in Canada of an operating business where the aggregate book value of the assets proposed to be acquired, or the annual gross revenues from sales in or from Canada generated from those assets, exceeds C$80 million.
+Pre-merger notification is required in respect of a proposed acquisition of any of the assets in Canada of an operating business where the aggregate book value of the assets proposed to be acquired, or the annual gross revenues from sales in or from Canada generated from those assets, exceeds C$82 million (2014).

 Acquisition of voting shares of a corporation

-Pre-merger notification is required in respect of a proposed acquisition of the voting shares of a corporation that carries on an operating business, or controls a corporation that carries on an operating business, where the target corporation and any corporations controlled by that corporation have assets in Canada with an aggregate book value, or have annual gross revenues from sales in or from Canada generated from such assets, exceeding C$80 million.
+Pre-merger notification is required in respect of a proposed acquisition of the voting shares of a corporation that carries on an operating business, or controls a corporation that carries on an operating business, where the target corporation and any corporations controlled by that corporation have assets in Canada with an aggregate book value, or have annual gross revenues from sales in or from Canada generated from such assets, exceeding C$82 million (2014).

-In addition to meeting the C$80 million threshold, acquisitions of shares must exceed thresholds relating to the percentage of the voting shares of the target that the acquirer acquires to be subject to pre-merger notification.
+In addition to meeting the C$82 million (2014) threshold, acquisitions of shares must exceed thresholds relating to the percentage of the voting shares of the target that the acquirer acquires to be subject to pre-merger notification.
 In the case of public companies, the transaction is only notifiable if, following the transaction, the acquirer will own shares carrying more than 20 per cent of the votes attached to all outstanding voting shares of the corporation.
-If the acquirer already owns 20 per cent, then the transaction is only notifiable if the transaction will increase the acquirer’s interest to more than 50 per cent of the votes.
-In the case of private companies, the thresholds are more than 35 per cent of the votes, or if the acquirer already owns 35 per cent, 50 per cent.
+If the acquirer already owns more than 20 per cent, then the transaction is notifiable only if the transaction will increase the acquirer’s interest to more than 50 per cent of the votes.
+In the case of private companies, the thresholds are more than 35 per cent of the votes, or if the acquirer already owns more than 35 per cent, more than 50 per cent.
 The interest owned by the acquirer includes any interest owned by any of the acquirer’s affiliates.

 Pre-merger notification is required in respect of a proposed amalgamation of two or more corporations where:

-- one or more of those corporations carries on an operating business, or controls a corporation that carries on an operating business, where the aggregate book value of the assets in Canada that would be owned by the continuing corporation that would result from the amalgamation or by corporations controlled by the continuing corporation, or the annual gross revenues from sales in or from Canada generated from such assets, exceed C$80 million; and
+- one or more of those corporations carries on an operating business, or controls a corporation that carries on an operating business, where the aggregate book value of the assets in Canada that would be owned by the continuing corporation that would result from the amalgamation or by corporations controlled by the continuing corporation, or the annual gross revenues from sales in or from Canada generated from such assets, exceed C$82 million (2014); and

-- each of at least two amalgamating corporations, together with its affiliates, has assets in Canada or gross revenues from sales in, from or into Canada in excess of C$80 million.
+- each of at least two amalgamating corporations, together with its affiliates, has assets in Canada or annual gross revenues from sales in, from or into Canada in excess of C$82 million (2014).

 Formation of a combination